 \subsubsection{Factor Graph-Based Estimation}

 \acp{FG}~\cite{dellaert2017factor} can be seen as a convenient and visualizable formalization of such optimization problems by creating bipartite graphs consisting of variables and (measurement) constraints.
-While allowing for simpler formalization and creation of the optimization problem, \acp{FG} also have the advantage that efficient algorithms have been proposed to reduce computational load, in particular in online settings in the form of incremental optimization algorithms such as ISAM and iSAM2~\cite{kaess2012isam2}.
+While allowing for simpler formalization and creation of the optimization problem, \acp{FG} also have the advantage that efficient incremental optimization algorithms such as ISAM and iSAM2~\cite{kaess2012isam2} have been proposed, \replace{}{enabling the online optimization of complex optimization problems on constrained hardware}.
 Compared to most \ac{FG}-based estimation solutions, the graph structure of \ac{HF} is more complex, offloading some of the normally hardcoded logic and conversions to the optimization.\looseness=-1